yutakasi634/MolHandler.jl/README.md

     - coordinates : Matrix{Vector{Float32}}.
     - attributes  : Vector{Attribute}
+    - natom       : Number of atoms.
-    - nframe      : Number of frame in the trajectory.
+    - nframe      : Number of frames in the trajectory.

 ### Frame struct
 Frame struct have mean one snapshot of trajectory.